CalinRadoni/simple-purple-theme/_docs/options.md

 ## Skin options

-- `post-excertp-maxlen`: *number-of-words*, default value 50, used to limit the length of the automatically generated excertp in Posts and SEO records.
+- `post-excerpt-maxlen`: *number-of-words*, default value 50, used to limit the length of the automatically generated excerpt in Posts and SEO records.
 Note:
   *In SEO records there is one more limit of 160 characters for descriptions, automatically imposed*;
 - `post-date-in-preview`: use `true` or `false`, if is true the date is shown after the post's title in Categories, Tags and Posts pages;